Stochastic Code Monkeys

 And then, while we were still fussing about Jira tickets and arguing about headcount, the cost of building something dropped to a handful of tokens and a prompt just coherent enough to be dangerous.
 The prototype appeared before the argument finished.

-None of this was superstition.
-It solved a real problem.
-Building software was expensive enough that you had to communicate the thing before you committed to making it.
+This planning solved a real problem: building software was expensive enough that you had to communicate the thing before you committed to making it.
+But only a small slice of those documents was actually answering questions.

 The rest was something else -- a codification of engineering beliefs and corporate culture, wrapped in a cloak of post-facto-failure ass-coverage.